What are CityCoins?

 Each respective city has a special wallet that is custodied for them and can be claimed at any time.
 It is funded by the CityCoins protocol, which automatically forwards 30% of the STX transferred by miners directly to it.
 City wallets can be used for whatever purpose the city deems fit.
 As CityCoins are mined, city treasuries will ongoingly accumulate STX.
 Before cities can use the funds within, each city’s mayor must claim their custody wallet.

 Who built CityCoins and MiamiCoin?

-The ideation, development, and launch of the CityCoins project has been stewarded by Freehold, with support and contribution from Syvita Guild, Z1, DoubleUp, and the Stacks Community.
+The ideation, development, and launch of the CityCoins project has been stewarded by CityCoins Inc, with support and contribution from Syvita Guild, Z1, DoubleUp, Freehold, and the Stacks Community.

 Is CityCoins live?

 The first CityCoin to launch is MiamiCoin ($MIA).
-MiamiCoin will be live soon for mining.
+MiamiCoin mining can be initiated on August 3, 2021 at 1pm EDT.
 The earliest $MIA miners receive a higher reward rate during the launch of the protocol.
 Head to the CityCoins Github to learn more.